jjanczynska/calculating-Calculator/README.md

 ## **Features**
 ---
 ---
 ### The calculator consists of a calculator screen.
 Underneath buttons are located in 5 rows.
-It is designed so each button is colourcoded by its functionality.
+It is designed so each button is colour coded by its functionality.

 ![finished calculator](assets/images/calculator.png)

 ### Features left to implement:
 * Counter for performed operations
 * Modulus for performing operations on **%**
+* **.** to perfom operations on fractions
 ---
 ---
 ## **Technologies Used**